CiaranCrowley/FYP/README.md

 ## Installation Instructions

 First, ensure that Node.js is installed and check that its version is above 10 with ```node -v```.
-If you already have Ionic installed, please uninstall it using the first two commands below.\n ** = Explaination
+If you already have Ionic installed, please uninstall it using the first two commands below.
+** = Explaination

 ```bash